BGI-Qingdao/MetaTrass/README.md

 **MetaTrass © BGI-Qingdao**
+---

 Description:
 ---
-**MetaTrass** is abbrivation to Taxonomic Reads For Assembly Single Species to Metagenomics.MetaTrass is based on high-quality referencess with taxonomic tree and long-range information encoded within co-barcoded short-read sequences.
+**MetaTrass** is abbrivation to **Meta**genomics **T**axonomic **R**eads For **A**ssembly **S**ingle **S**pecies.
+MetaTrass is based on high-quality referencess with taxonomic tree and long-range information encoded within co-barcoded short-read sequences.
 The comprehensive use of co-barcoding information and references in our approach can reduce the false negative effects of genome taxonomy by using co-barcoding information while reduce the false positive effects of co-barcoding information by using references.

 Publication:
 ---